 - Request needed materials as early as possible.

-Before visiting one of these libraries, obtain an authorization form from the Carlson Library or Suhr Library circulation desk.
+Before visiting one of these libraries, contact ILL or Circulation (or call toll-free) to get a copy of the authorization form emailed to you.
 Present the completed form and your University ID to the PALCI member library when borrowing items.
 You are responsible for returning all materials to the lending library by the assigned due date.

 Materials are sent to the address you specify.

 As part of a pilot project, the Interlibrary Loan Department will be providing a Pre-paid Returns UPS address label to all Clarion Online students.
 If a UPS drop off location is conveniently located near you, return the item using the UPS label with no additional cost to you.

 If using UPS causes a hardship, you are more than welcome to return the package using any delivery service, including priority mail, regular mail, or media mail.
 The price of returns through the postal service will be your (the borrower's) responsibility.